gabe-init/ComfyUI-Openrouter_node/README.md

 - **Stats**: A string detailing tokens per second, input tokens, output tokens, temperature, and the model used.
 - **Credits**: A string showing your remaining OpenRouter account balance (e.g., "Remaining: $9.792").

+Note: To display the output text in ComfyUI, you can use the ShowText nodes from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts), but any text display node will work.

 ## Examples

 ### Basic Text Generation